Youth football in China: Professional system

-The professional system involves the most pressure on the players, as being selected for one of these academies is a great honor for them and their families.
-In 2019 there were roughly 5,000 youth football players staying at professional football boarding schools and they are seen as the most significant aspect of developing not just youth football, but Chinese football as a whole.
-This is highlighted by the fact that professional clubs are required to develop an academy, for instance, Evergrande created theirs with Real Madrid.
+The professional system involves the most pressure on the players, as being selected for one of these academies is a great honour for them and their families.
+In 2019 roughly 5,000 youth football players stayed at professional football boarding schools.
+They are seen as the most significant aspect of developing youth and Chinese football.
+This is highlighted by the fact that professional clubs are required to develop an academy; for instance, Evergrande created theirs with Real Madrid.

 In 2022 the China Youth Football League (CYFL) began for the first time.
 It was developed by China's Ministry of Education, the General Administration of Sport, and the CFA and is open to youth teams from every pathway, with teams playing in regional matches to qualify for a championship.

 There has been an increase in the emphasis on social football within the nation.
 This has been done through school football cultural festivals.
-This is a diversion from the "Olympic strategy" which was previously being utilized in the sport, which has proved ineffective as cultivating talent reliably.
-Is being focused on in order to foster an organic level of football culture within China, rather than the sport being used solely as a vehicle for national pride.
+This is a diversion from the "Olympic strategy" which was previously being utilized in the sport, which has proved ineffective in cultivating talent reliably.
+Is being focused on to foster an organic level of football culture within China, rather than the sport being used solely as a vehicle for national pride.